Differential testing

-Differential testing, also known as differential fuzzing, is a popular software testing technique that attempts to detect bugs, by providing the same input to a series of similar applications (or to different implementations of the same application), and observing differences in their execution.
-Differential testing complements traditional software testing, because it is well-suited to find semantic or logic bugs that do not exhibit explicit erroneous behaviors like crashes or assertion failures.
-Differential testing is sometimes called back-to-back testing.
+Differential testing, also known as differential fuzzing, is a software testing technique that detect bugs, by providing the same input to a series of similar applications (or to different implementations of the same application), and observing differences in their execution.
+Differential testing complements traditional software testing because it is well-suited to find semantic or logic bugs that do not exhibit explicit erroneous behaviors like crashes or assertion failures.
+Differential testing is also called back-to-back testing.

 Differential testing finds semantic bugs by using different implementations of the same functionality as cross-referencing oracles, pinpointing differences in their outputs over the same input: any discrepancy between the program behaviors on the same input is marked as a potential bug.

 Application domains

-Differential testing has been used to find semantic bugs successfully in diverse domains like SSL/TLS implementations, C compilers, JVM implementations, Web application firewalls, security policies for APIs, and antivirus software.
+Differential testing has been used to find semantic bugs successfully in diverse domains like SSL/TLS implementations, C compilers, JVM implementations, Web application firewalls, security policies for APIs, antivirus software, and file systems.
 Differential testing has also been used for automated fingerprint generation from different network protocol implementations.